karlbenedict/karlbenedict.github.io/CV/CV-1page.md

 ### Education

 | July 2004, Ph.D., with Distinction, Anthropology, University of New Mexico.
-Dissertation Title: [*Settlement and Subsistence in the Western Anasazi Core Area: Development and Assessment of a Risk Response Model*](http://karlbenedict.com/documents/dissmaster-refs_comp.pdf)
 | May 1995, M.A., with Distinction, Anthropology, University of New Mexico.
 | May, 1986, B.A., Anthropology, University of California, Berkeley.